arastogi1111/Crazy-World-Simulation/README.md

 Features :
-1. Fishes continuously evolve through time, through survival of the fittest.
+1. Individuals continuously evolve through time, through survival of the fittest.
 2. They age with time.
 Their age affects their abilities to reproduce/ fight and probability of death.
 3. They have different perception radii and affinities for food and poison.
 They try to find the closest food within their vision and flee from the sight of poison.